 If You’re in ChexSystems, Your Information Can Be Sold

 When you end up in ChexSystems due to your past banking mistakes, the information contained within their system can be utilized by credit grantors.
 Credit grantors will add you to their mailing lists and use your information to send out pre-approved credit or insurance offers.
 Receiving pre-approved credit offers may be unnecessary while you are rebuilding your credit and can put your information at a higher risk for identity theft if someone were to get ahold of your mail.

 To opt-out of pre-approved offers of credit or insurance, you can submit an opt-out request online.
 This request will remove you from the mailing lists tied through ChexSystems for a period of five years.
 You can also request for permanent removal from pre-approved offers by mailing the ChexSystems “Permanent Opt-Out Election Form.”
-If you’re still having troubles it’s always handy to have an online checking account with no Chexsystems.
+If you’re still having troubles it’s always handy to have an online checking account with no Chexsystems no opening deposit.

 A mother who was once in debt along with a bad credit score is here to share here experience, tips, and guides on how she overcame her debt and achieved a fantastic credit score.